ShaharBand/lua-style-guide/README.md

    2. [Variable Scope](#22-variable-scope)
    3. [Constants](#23-constants)
 3. [Conclusion](#3-conclusion)
+<br><br><br>

 ## 1. Introduction
 This style guide provides conventions and best practices for writing Lua code that is clean, readable, and maintainable.
 By following these guidelines, you can ensure consistency across your codebase and improve collaboration with other developers.
+<br><br><br>

 ## 2. Variables
 N/A.